 * LegoGenetics: Most of the features described by Walter, like height and weight, are a polygenic trait that also can be strongly influenced by environmental factors.

 *** But that doesn't mean the chemical weapon couldn't be used to target people with a genetic predisposition to being thin or fat.

 * PoliticallyIncorrectVillain: A Nazi Scientist who created a chemical weapon that targets people according to pre-programmed genetic traits, and he tests at the wedding of one of his Jewish victims.
+His next plan was to unleash it on a human rights conference, where he and anyone else who was blonde and blue eyed would be the only ones left standing.
 Needless to say, it's satisfying when Walter kills him with his own weapon.